 The Coalition’s public education activities are designed to increase understanding of the impact of health cost and quality problems on our nation’s physical and financial health.
 We have initiated a series of monthly forums on research and innovations relevant to the key challenges facing America’s health system.
 These are open events, allowing experts on health topics to actively engage with key stakeholders, Congressional staff and reporters on health system change.

 The Coalition is a respected nonpartisan educational resource for Congressional members and staff.
-In addition to meetings and other communications with Congressional staff to promote NCHC policy work, the Coalition comments on pending legislative proposals and offers Congressional staff its expertise in the development of policies to improve value and reduce costs.
-For example, following the November 2012 election, NCHC released its Plan for Health and Fiscal Policy, Curbing Costs, Improving Care: The Path to an Affordable Health Care Future, and subsequently has engaged national policymakers on the critical importance of keeping America’s health system affordable.
+The Coalition regularly comments on pending legislative proposals and offers Congressional staff its expertise in the development of policies to improve value and reduce costs.